Day of CPA Exam tips: What to bring and how to be prepared

 It’s no secret that preparing for the CPA Exam can be intense.
-Here are a few final tips for CPA candidates straight from our Becker experts.
+Here are a few final tips for taking the CPA Exam straight from our Becker experts, including helpful advice on what to bring to the CPA exam as your test day comes closer!

 - Don’t let a foolish exam day mistake, like sending a text during a break, ruin all the hard work candidates put into passing the exam.
 NASBA breaks down the most common exam errors and pitfalls to be mindful of and avoid, including: